Challenging nuclear power

 Promoting sustainable agriculture

-The simple truth is, we don't need GM technology.
-Using sustainable and organic farming methods will allow us to repair the damage done by industrial farming, reducing the excessive use of fertiliser, herbicides and other man-made chemicals, and making GM crops redundant.
-Find out more »
+Using sustainable and organic farming methods will allow us to reduce or repair the damage done to biodiversity, the climate and the soil by industrial farming, reducing the excessive use of fertilisers, herbicides and other man-made chemicals.

 Eliminating toxic chemicals